X

 Swarnendu Bhushan

-Just wanted to understand what would be the impact in terms of higher freight rates in the third quarter.
-Maybe in dollars per barrel or rupees crore.
-And second relating question.
-You said the freight rates have kind of normalized right now.
-I mean the disruption still remain, right?
-I mean is it normalized for you or the industry or how to look at it here?
+Hello, yeah, hi.
+I just wanted to understand what would be the impact in terms of higher freight rates in the 3rd quarter, maybe in dollars per barrel or rupees per barrel?
+And second relating question, you said the freight rates are kind of normalized right now.
+I mean, the disruptions still remain, right?
+I mean, is, it normalized for you, or the industry, or… how to look at it here.

 Devendra Kumar

-Thanks Akash for this question.
-I’ll be repeating myself.
-The freight rates were a concern both from investor analyst perspective as well as our perspective.
-There was a supply issue.
-But in the current context other than the Middle east tensions there is no supply crunch for these vessels.
-Rates are gradually coming down.
+Thanks, Akash, for this question.
+I’ll be repeating myself, the freight rates were a concern both from investor analyst perspective, as well as our perspective.
+There was a supply issue, but in the current context, other than the Middle East tensions, there is no supply crunch for these vessels, rates are gradually coming down.
 It is no longer what it was at the peak in Q2.
-It has come down significantly.
-But it is not close to the Q1 levels.
-So there is a big mix of rates.
-I’ll.
-I can only say in general terms that it is slightly higher than the Q1 rates but way below the Q2 and Q early Q3 rates.
+It has come down significantly, but it is not close to the Q1 levels.
+So, there is a big mix of rates.
+I can only say in general terms that it is slightly higher than the Q1 rates, but way below the Q2 and early Q3 rates.

 Sure, sure.
-That that helps.
-Yeah.
+That helps, yeah.
 Yeah, that’s it.
 Thank you.

 Devendra Kumar